Capsim Text Mode Kernel

 Capsim TMK History

-Capsim has been developed by XCAD Corporation.
+Capsim ( Capture and Simulate ) was developed by XCAD Corporation and now by Silicon DSP Corporation.
 The predecessor and original model of CAPSIM was BLOSIM.
 BLOSIM is a block diagram signal processing simulation program, originally developed at the University of California, Berkeley, 1985.
 The primary authors were D. G. Messerschmitt and D. J. Hait.
 Since arrival at NCSU in November 1987, the program has been extensively debugged.
 Capsim was completely remodeled, enhanced with new commands, and improved by XCAD Corporation.
 The person-hours spent on this task have made Capsim a vast improvement over the original in user convenience, capability and reliability.
 For papers on BLOSIM visit this link.
-The latest version changes the block models to full XML support with the capability to transform the C embedded in XML code to C/C++, SystemC, and HTML or stand alone C subroutines.
-A major enhancement has been the integration of TCL scripting capability where TCL scripts control the blocks in a block diagram and can change parmeters and retrieve results from the blocks after a simulation completes.

 Many features have been added to improve simulation design and run-time efficiency.